joshtynjala/actionscript-3.0-developers-guide/display/using-the-drawing-api/drawing-api-example-algorithmic-visual-generator.md

 - Conveying animation by clearing the stage on each frame and redrawing

-The example in the previous subsection animated a solitary “satellite” using the `Event.ENTER_FRAME` event.
+The example in the previous subsection animated a solitary "satellite" using the `Event.ENTER_FRAME` event.
 This example expands upon this, building a control panel with series of sliders that immediately update the visual display of several satellites.
 This example formalizes the code into external classes and